havpet/ipvx/README.md

 # ipvx
 IP lookup tool written in plain PHP.
-Great to avoid having to specify the ip lookup site's API key every time you want to run an IP lookup.

 Made specifically for usage with curl.